Partnering & Keeping the energy flowing

 SD unites partners (which may include community members, local groups, municipal departments, and/or regional organizations) to:

 Participants focus on small, achievable tasks that advance larger goals, with regular evaluation and adjustment.
-By emphasizing action over long, drawn out planning, age-friendly teams can respond swiftly to challenges and to emerging opportunities, which fosters innovation and adaptability as team members work collaboratively to create inclusive environments for all ages.
+Age-friendly teams can quickly respond to challenges and new opportunities by prioritizing action over long, drawn-out planning.
+This fosters innovation and adaptability as team members work together to create inclusive environments for all ages.

 Tools of Strategic Doing

 Appreciative questions are a powerful tool to build upon strengths, successes, and potential.
 Unlike problem-focused inquiries, appreciative questions encourage age-friendly groups to reflect on what's working well, past achievements, and future possibilities.
-These questions are framed in a way that promotes optimism, constructive dialogue, and inspire innovative thinking.
+These questions are framed to inspire optimism, constructive dialogue, and innovative thinking.
 Examples might include "Imagine our community five years from now at its best - what does it look like?"

 Big Easy projects help age-friendly teams move from ideas to action.
 They are relatively simple, low-cost initiatives that can be implemented rapidly and serve as a catalyst for larger, more complex projects.
 Examples include the Pace Car pledge strategy employed in Age-Friendly Gray/New Gloucester and the "Kite in Sight" campaign developed by Living Well in North Yarmouth.
 Both promoted pedestrian safety using available assets.

 A Path Finder Project builds on the success of the Big Easy and serves as a navigational tool for larger, more complex efforts.
-It is designed to be substantial and impactful but is still manageable enough to be completed in 30 - 90 days.
+It is designed to be substantial and impactful but still manageable enough to be completed in 30 - 90 days.
 It charts a course, demonstrating the viability of the broader strategy and providing insights for future action.
-As an example, after encouraging residents to sign the Pace Pledge, the age-friendly team joined forces with Vision Zero to host a community workshop that identified infrastructure goals to enhance pedestrian safety.
-Similarly, Living Well in North Yarmouth partnered with the Bicycle and Pedestrian Coalition of Maine and their municipality to implement a demonstration project that led to permanent change.
+For example, after encouraging residents to sign the Pace Pledge, the age-friendly team joined forces with Vision Zero to host a community workshop that identified infrastructure goals to enhance pedestrian safety.
+Similarly, Living Well in North Yarmouth partnered with their municipality and the Bicycle and Pedestrian Coalition of Maine to implement a demonstration project that led to permanent change.

 The 30/30 maintains momentum and accountability in the collaborative effort.
 Participants commit to specific, achievable actions that can be completed in 30 days, followed by a 30-minute check-in meeting.
 During the brief meetings, team members report on their progress, share insights, and adjust the plan as needed.
 The 30/30 is key to the Strategic Doing principle of "doing, learning, and adjusting" in short, iterative cycles.
 By breaking larger goals into manageable 30-day chunks and maintaining frequent communication, teams can adapt quickly to changing circumstances, celebrate small wins, and build trust and cohesion.
 This approach helps transform strategic thinking into tangible actions and results, keeping collaborators aligned and motivated throughout the process.